azraq27/padre/docs/source/setup.rst

 -------------------------

 The raw data is stored within padre, and is accessible from anywhere through the library functions.
-For efficiency, it's not recommended to copy the raw data out of
+For efficiency, it's not recommended to copy the raw data out of the repository, but to try to work with it in place.
+This is pretty easy to do within the library itself, because all files are referred to by absolute file references, so it doesn't matter what directory you are in when you refer to a file.
+If you need to access the data easily outside the library, the :doc:`padre_buddy.py <padre_buddy.py>` script should allow you to work with the files without having to copy them.